I’m a 23-year-old woman. I’ve just started seriously going out and looking to date guys. I read a lot of articles about “dating etiquette”.

 Great questions!

 Don’t wait for any man to make it amazing for you!
-It’s your life and it’s your night out.
-Remove any expectations as much as you can and if the conversation and connection really isn’t there at least you’ve gone to a place that is enjoyable for you and you met someone new!
+It’s your life, and it’s your night out.
+Remove any expectations as much as you can, and if the conversation and connection really aren’t there, at least you’ve gone to a place that is enjoyable for you, and you met someone new!

 As far as paying for a date, just know that there are many different camps of thought in the Modern World about who should pay on a first date.
-And if we apply a “should” onto anyone we may very well be disappointed when they believe something different to us.
+And if we apply a “should” onto anyone, we may very well be disappointed when they believe something different from us.

 Different people behave in different ways because all people have different values.

-And if you want a man to share responsibilities with so you can co-create something together then consider what this might look like on the first date.
+And if you want a man to share responsibilities with you so you can co-create something together, then consider what this might look like on the first date.
 How else will you contribute to the connection and future relationship?
 What will you bring to the party?
 What will he bring?

 Be mindful to steer away from transactional interactions.
 Neither he nor you should be expecting anyone to pay (or behave in any way) in order to achieve an outcome.
 What are you trying to co-create together?
 On the date and for the rest of your life?